kant/watson-training-from-on-prem-data/README.md

 ibmcom/secure-gateway-client $GATEWAY_ID -t $SECURITY_TOKEN`.
 Use the copy
 icon to copy the command, and run it locally.

-[TODO: need to allow ingress to Db2, something like `acl allow 127.0.0.1:50001`, and/or use `docker network`]
+By default, the gateway starts in a default-deny state, meaning that all incoming connections will be blocked to all network resources.
+To allow Watson Studio to access your Db2 instance, we need to specifically allow access to the port published by Docker.
+Use your workstation's IP address:

+    acl allow 192.168.1.100:50000

+Incoming connections from Watson Studio which pass through the secure gateway will now be able to access Db2.

-When you're done, you can type `quit` and press <kbd>Enter</kbd> to shutdown the container.
+> When you're finished with this code pattern, you can close the secure gateway by typing `quit` at the prompt and pressing <kbd>Enter</kbd>.

 See the
 [documentation](https://console.bluemix.net/docs/services/SecureGateway/index.html#getting-started-with-sg)